shyhyawJou/silhouette-coefficient/README.md

 __The result is similar.__

 # Usage
-- The interface is almost the same as sklearn's.
+- The interface of my function is almost the same as sklearn's.
+- My function will return (silhouette score of whole dataset, silhouette score of every sample)